SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/exercises-methods/integer-to-base.md

 # Problem: Integer to Base

 Write a method **`IntegerToBase(number, toBase)`**, which takes as parameters an integer and a base of a numeral system and returns the integer converted to the given numeral system.
-After this the result should be printed in the console.
+After this the result should be printed on the console.
 The input number will always be in decimal numeral system, and the base parameter will be between 2 and 10.

 ## Sample Input and Output